bobbadshy/touchosc_shiva_preset_manager/README.md

 - Automatic and manual preset crossfading
 - Last preset is automatically loaded on surface startup.
 - Auto-detect and indicate if controls have been modified since preset load.
+  - Tap on preset info display to *blink ;)* all controls that were modified.
 - Restore controls working state cache with 10 undo steps, if you accidently loaded a preset and want to revert to a previous working state.
 - Simple skin settings config to allow changing colors and borders of elements.
 - ...